Woltex

 What is Edge Runtime?

-Traditional deployment looks like this: your app runs on a server somewhere (let's say us-east-1).
+Traditional deployment looks like this: your app runs on a server somewhere (let's say us-east-1 in Virginia).
 Every request from Tokyo, São Paulo, or Berlin travels across the ocean to that single location, processes, then travels back.
-Latency adds up.
+Latency adds up - sometimes 200-300ms just in network travel.

-Edge runtime flips this model.
-Your code runs in 200+ locations simultaneously.
+Edge runtime inverts this.
+Instead of one server handling global traffic, your code runs in 200+ locations simultaneously.
 When a user in Tokyo makes a request, it's handled by a server in Tokyo.
 Berlin hits Berlin.
 São Paulo hits São Paulo.

 ArchitectureLocationsLatencyOps Effort